dragoman3/DrugLibrary/Rocuronium.md

 - Popular for short and intermediate procedures due to its rapid onset and ability to induce neuromuscular block quickly.

 ## Mechanism of Action & Pharmacokinetics [^1][^2]
-- Rocuronium competitively binds to nicotinic acetylcholine receptors at the neuromuscular junction, preventing acetylcholine from binding and thereby inhibiting muscle contraction.
+- Rocuronium competitively binds to nicotinic acetylcholine receptors at the neuromuscular junction.
+This prevents ACh from causing muscle contraction
 - Onset time is 60-80 seconds for an intubating dose (approximately 0.6 mg/kg).
 - Duration of action: 35-45 minutes.
-- Dosage is typically based on **ideal body weight (IBW)** for intubation and **lean body weight (LBW)** for maintenance infusions, as rocuronium distributes primarily in lean tissue.
-This approach helps to avoid overdosing in obese patients, which could prolong the duration of action. [^2]
+- Dosage is typically based on **ideal body weight (IBW)** for intubation. [^2]

 ## Pharmacodynamics [^1]
 ### Cardiovascular